jnyaanga/joynyaanga/content/authors/admin/_index.md

 title: Joy Nyaanga
 ---
 I completed my PhD at **Northwestern University** studying the impact of genetic diversity on animal growth and development.
-Now, I work as a Senior Bioinformatician at **Lurie Children's Hospital of Chicago** performing clinical and research bioinformatic analysis.
+Currently, I work as a Senior Bioinformatician at **Lurie Children's Hospital of Chicago** performing clinical and research bioinformatic analysis.
 My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

 Throughout my PhD I was an avid user of the R programming language.
 I used R in all aspects of my research